 - Narcotic Control Regulations (NCR, s 42, 43, 63)

 - Benzodiazepine and Other Targeted Substances Regulations (BOTSR, s 72)

 - Food and Drug Regulations, Part G (FDR, G03.012, G03.013, G05.004)

-A fact sheet summarizes relevant legislation in one place.
+A fact sheet summarizes relevant legislation in one place and is not intended to be legal or practice advice.
 Registrants are reminded to refer to legislation for full context.

 - Fact Sheet – Controlled Substances: Purchase & Sales Record Requirements (Federal)

 - Fact Sheet – Controlled Substances: Reporting Loss or Theft

 - OCP Partnered Table Framework for Improving the Safety and Security of Controlled Substances in Hospital High Risk Areas (December 2019)